Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: KV-Cloak: A Lightweight KV-cache Defense

-\partitle{Vulnerability Analysis} Despite its simplicity, this linear transform is fundamentally insecure under a \textbf{Chosen-Plaintext Attack (CPA)}.
-While an adversary cannot craft an arbitrary matrix $K$ from scratch—as its contents are determined by the model's embedding and projection layers—they can still exert significant influence through carefully constructed inputs.
-This capability is sufficient to break the scheme.

-The fixed linear nature of the transformation makes it highly susceptible to algebraic cryptanalysis.
-An adversary can mount a differential attack by choosing two plaintexts, $K_1$ and $K_2$, thereby controlling the difference $\Delta K = K_1 - K_2$ and observing the corresponding output difference $\Delta K' = S(\Delta K)M$.
-By systematically choosing $\Delta K$ to be a series of standard basis matrices (i.e., matrices with a single non-zero entry), the adversary can isolate the columns of $S$ and the rows of $M$.
-This process allows for the full recovery of the secret matrices $S$ and $M$ (up to a trivial scaling ambiguity), leading to a complete compromise of the scheme.
+\partitle{Security Analysis} Despite its operational simplicity, this scheme is fundamentally insecure under a \textit{CPA} model due to its fixed linear structure.
+While a real-world adversary cannot generate arbitrary matrix $K$ directly (as $K$ is constrained by the model's embedding projection of valid tokens), we demonstrate that this constraint does not preclude a full compromise.
+An adversary can circumvent this restriction by mounting a \textit{differential attack} through carefully crafted prompts.
+Specifically, the adversary chooses two inputs yielding plaintexts $K_1$ and $K_2$, thereby controlling the difference $\Delta K = K_1 - K_2$.
+Due to the linearity of the scheme, the observed ciphertext difference is $\Delta K' = S(\Delta K)M$.
+By systematically crafting inputs such that $\Delta K$ approaches a series of standard basis matrices (i.e., matrices with a single non-zero entry), the adversary can isolate and solve for the columns of $S$ and the rows of $M$.
+This algebraic attack enables full recovery of the secret matrices (up to a scalar ambiguity) with a computational complexity of only $O(b^2d+bd^2)$, rendering the naive defense ineffective against determined adversaries.